 In a mini lesson excerpted from Rhythm and Strumming Basics: Working with a Metronome, instructor Josh Workman shows you how to get your picking hand synchronized with the metronome in a pair of simple single-note exercises.

 It can be more challenging to change chords in time with a metronome, so after you’ve practiced on single notes, try working with some basic shapes.
-After you’ve mastered the lesson below, try shifting between other chords of your choosing, making sure to lock in with the metronome at a range of different tempos.
+After you’ve mastered this lesson, try shifting between other chords of your choosing, making sure to lock in with the metronome at a range of different tempos.

 A common mistake that guitarists make in the woodshed is to practice new pieces at tempos faster than they are able to handle.
 As Paul Mehling points out in a lesson that originally ran in the January 2019 issue, it’s always best to find the tempo at which you can cleanly play a piece—your ZMI (zone of maximum improvement)—before gradually bringing it up to tempo until you can play it perfectly.